prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

     This query demonstrates how the `DATE_TRUNC('hour', ...)` function works, showing the truncated hour portion of the `start_time`.

-### Usage

-These SQL queries can be executed using any PostgreSQL client, such as `psql` or pgAdmin.

 **Example using `psql`:**

 ```bash
 psql -U your_username -d your_database -f 3.sql
 ```

-# Spatial operations in geospatial analysis (add sql queries with each explained)
+# Spatial operations in geospatial analysis

- ## Reproject census tract boundary geometry with postgis (4.sql)
+ ## Reproject census tract boundary geometry with postgis (refer to 4.sql)
  This section details an SQL query used to analyze bike usage patterns throughout the day, focusing on peak usage times.

 **Goal:** Understand the bike usage throughout the day.